 Ball pythons are found in west and central Africa, just north of the Equator, in grasslands and open forests.
 They spend most of the day in burrows underground, and come out at night to hunt, though they are most active at dawn and dusk.

 Adult ball pythons feed almost exclusively on rodents, but young pythons eat small birds as well.
 The snakes typically ambush their prey – they lie in wait and strike suddenly, swallowing the prey alive and whole, or killing it by constriction.

 Ball pythons breed from September to November and lay 1-11 eggs in a burrow.
-The female incubates the eggs by balling around them and some two months later they hatch.
-The eggs are slightly adhesive and stick together.
-Just before hatching they lose their stickiness.
+The female incubates the eggs by balling around them and approximately two months later they hatch.
+The eggs are slightly adhesive and stick together and just before hatching, they lose their stickiness.